 The likes of The Economist could be facing competition from Quartz, a free online-only global business publication designed for tablet users.
 Media Week talks to Quartz editor-in-chief Kevin Delaney about the title's ambitions and ad offering.

-Quartz, which launched last month, has emerged out of Atlantic Media, which also publishes the 150-year-old title politics title The Atlantic.
+Quartz, which launched last month, has emerged out of Atlantic Media, which also publishes the 150-year-old politics title The Atlantic.

 Like News Corp's The Daily, it was conceived as a tablet-centric offering and built using HTML5, allowing it to adapt easily to different devices.
 Unlike The Daily, it is free and aimed at a global audience.